 In particular, the works of Night (below) and Day by Jacob Epstein.
 In all their naked, modernist glory.

-“prehistoric blood-sodden cannibal intoning a horrid ritual over a dead victim.”
+One contemporary critic described it as a “prehistoric blood-sodden cannibal intoning a horrid ritual over a dead victim.”

 3. There’s Serious Attention to Detail

 Charles Holden, it could be fairly said, was a perfectionist.

 The interiors show that as well as being sleek and modern, no expense was spared on the furnishings;

 Bronze doors, travertine marble and walnut panelling all give it the feel of a 1930s luxury cruise liner.

 Art Deco features abound, including the star burst motif;